View of the cities of Algiers (Algeria) and Rabat (Morocco)

 Approach

-The project supports Maghreb partner cities in adapting to the impacts of climate change.
+The project supports Maghreb cities in adapting to the impacts of climate change.
 To this end, it carries out capacity development measures.
-This means that it develops the capabilities of municipal administrations and the competences of their specialists and managers.
+This means that it implements capacity development measures by enhancing the skills of experts and managers in municipal administrations.